rimedelis/os-setups/ubuntu-23-clean-install.md

 ## Programs to install

+- In recent versions of Ubuntu, the Snap package manager (snapd) is preinstalled by default -- it's the new App Center (orange icon), featuring only Debian and Snap apps from the Snapcraft store.
+As a rule, prefer snaps whenever available.
-- As a rule, prefer snaps whenever available.
-For example, `sudo apt install package-name` installs the package version available in the Ubuntu repositories managed by APT (Advanced Package Tool).
+- For example, `sudo apt install package-name` installs the package version available in the Ubuntu repositories managed by APT (Advanced Package Tool).
 This version may be different from the version available as a snap package from the Snap Store, installable running the command `sudo snap install package-name`.
+- To manually fetch the latest versions of installed snaps from the Snap Store and update them: `sudo snap refresh`.

 ### Git